Get started by searching below:

 Poor Hygiene in the Nursing Facility

 Residents of nursing facilities are usually suffering from an array of conditions related to their advanced age.
-Their immune systems are not properly equipped to handle an onslaught of germs that can arise out of having poor hygiene.
+Their immune systems may not be properly equipped to handle an onslaught of germs that can arise from poor hygiene.

 Resident Care in the Nursing Home

-Most nursing home residents need assistance with things like going to the bathroom, changing their clothing, changing their diapers, changing their bandages, brushing their teeth and related activities.
+Most nursing home residents need assistance with activities such as going to the bathroom, changing their clothing, changing their diapers, changing their bandages, brushing their teeth, and related tasks.

 Poor hygiene occurs when the members of the nursing home staff fail to change the resident’s clothing or diapers.
-Residents of nursing homes also need regular bathing and need to have their wounds treated on a regular basis.
+Residents of nursing homes also need regular bathing and wound care.

 Uncleanliness at Nursing Home Facilities

 It is important to have a clean environment in the nursing home facility because germs can lurk in unclean areas.
-Showers, baths and bathrooms that are not regularly sanitized are high-risk areas where germs can spread between nursing home residents.
-Also, diseases can stem from a lack of cleanliness.
+Showers, baths, and bathrooms that are not regularly sanitized are high-risk areas where germs can spread between nursing home residents.
+Also, diseases can stem from poor hygiene.

-If the staff fails to properly clean those areas where food is being prepared, served, or eaten, there can be the passage of germs through eating contaminated food.
-Tables, chairs and other surfaces that are touched often need to be cleaned regularly in order to keep germs from passing from the surfaces to the nursing home residents.
+If the staff fails to properly clean the areas where food is prepared, served, or eaten, germs can pass through contaminated food.
+Tables, chairs, and other frequently touched surfaces need to be cleaned regularly to prevent germs from spreading from these surfaces to nursing home residents.

 The Problem of Understaffing and Poor Nursing Facility Hygiene

-There have been research studies identifying a link between poor hygiene at nursing home facilities and understaffing of the nursing home.
+Research studies have identified a link between poor hygiene in nursing home facilities and understaffing.

-When the members of the nursing home staff are too rushed and don’t have a lot of help in cleaning patient care areas, they may feel that they are too overwhelmed or busy to regularly wash their hands.
+When nursing home staff are too rushed and don’t have enough help cleaning patient care areas, they may feel overwhelmed or too busy to wash their hands regularly.
 They may even forget to wash their hands after caring for a resident.
 This results in the spread of germs from the staff members to the nursing home residents.

-Some studies indicate that those facilities with a low ratio of staff to residents have better hygiene in all areas of the facility.
-Poor hygiene in the nursing home may be directly related to insufficient numbers of nursing home staff to manage the problem of maintaining cleanliness throughout the facility.
-In such cases, the nursing facility may be held liable for those health problems that arise out of having poor hygiene in their facility.
+Some studies indicate that facilities with a low staff-to-resident ratio have better hygiene across all areas of the facility.
+Poor hygiene in the nursing home may be directly related to insufficient staffing to maintain cleanliness throughout the facility.
+In such cases, the nursing facility may be held liable for health problems arising from poor hygiene in its facility.

-The high employment turnover among nursing home aides may also be a contributing factor when it comes to improperly cleaning areas or inadequately helping nursing home residents with their personal hygiene.
+The high turnover among nursing home aides may also contribute to improper cleaning of areas or inadequate assistance with nursing home residents’ personal hygiene.

-Employees may be hired without the adequate training and experience in providing proper hygiene and this could cause them to make errors during their duties as a result of their lack of training.
-This can result in an increase in infections and other health issues among the nursing home residents.
+Employees may be hired without adequate training and experience in proper hygiene, which can lead to errors in their duties.
+This can lead to increased infections and other health issues among nursing home residents.

 Lawsuits Regarding Poor Hygiene in the Nursing Home